codingbelief/linux-kernel-internals/zh/memory/dram/dram_memory_array.md

 Bank is a unit which can be active independently and has same data bus width as external output bus width

+ so the memory controller may send commands to only one bank at a time,

 ## Pages